 How Much Does an MSP Cost?

 When a service promises to make your business life so much easier, it’s natural to assume it’s a luxury that’s going to come with an enormous price-tag – after all, isn’t all convenience costly?

 The answer – you’ll be delighted to hear – is a very definite ‘no’.
 In fact, the monthly cost of keeping an MSP (even with a deeply involved SLA) is often just a fraction of the cost that an in-house team would represent.
 Your exact requirement level will vary of course – but in that same regard, so would your requirement from an in-house team.

 Being able to channel an increased amount of money into developing and growing your business is one fantastic side-effect of bringing a managed service provider on board – but it’s not the only one.

 Growth often requires an ‘outside the box’ set of eyes or thinking processes to work – and there’s an argument that says you’re far more likely to get this from an MSP than you are from an in-house team – especially an established one.

 At any one time, an MSP is likely to be working with a host of different clients.
 Different clients require different systems, strategies, products, software – and so on.
 If you’re part of an in-house team, you’re likely to be working with the same systems day-in, day-out.

-Familiarity isn’t a bad thing – but if you want a dynamic team that has a huge catalogue of best-practice knowledge to fall back on – having an MSP onboard that’s got a constantly updating knowledge of best practice within your industry could be worth its weight in gold if you’re looking for the best way to drive your business forward…
+Familiarity isn’t a bad thing – but if you want a dynamic team that has a huge catalog of best-practice knowledge to fall back on – having an MSP on board that’s got a constantly updating knowledge of best practice within your industry could be worth its weight in gold if you’re looking for the best way to drive your business forward…